 An employee's annual leave entitlement varies depending on the number of years worked by that employee.
 It amounts to respectively:

-- 20 days if the employee has worked less than 10 years; - 26 days if the employee has worked 10 years or more.

-The provisions of the generally applicable labour law specify the legal minimum entitlements.
+- 20 days if the employee has worked less than 10 years; - 26 days if the employee has worked 10 years or more specify the legal minimum entitlements.
 An employer can elect to offer more leave in its internal regulations.